 Declaring insolvency is one of the most difficult and crushing positions that a family can be in.
 It shakes your safety and security to the very core.
 If you or your loved ones are faced with a dire financial situation, it’s hard not to let your emotions guide your decision-making.
 It pays to understand the full range of options available to you.
 While it might make sense to turn toward a Licensed Insolvency Trustee (LIT) or a credit counselor for answers, it’s important you realize the duties they must uphold to the creditors, the conflicts of interest they face, and how they are paid/funded.

-A quick internet search brings up dozens of LIT firms all offering their services to you the consumer.
+A quick internet search brings up dozens of LIT firms, all offering their services to you, the consumer.
 But that’s not representative of how they actually work.
-Even though LITs advertise for their services as if they were just another business, they are actually court-appointed agents, hence the title “trustee.”
+Even though LITs advertise their services as if they were just another business, they are actually court-appointed agents, hence the title “trustee.”
 According to case law cited in the 2017 case of Ernest and Young Vs. Essar Global, Ltd.:

 “The mandate of a trustee in bankruptcy is to maximize the value of the assets vested in the trustee on a bankruptcy for the purpose of providing a dividend to the creditors to partially satisfy their claims.”